 - 1. Grasp anchor end of rope (not thimble) and make a crimp in gloved hand approximately three inches from the end (try to kink rope to make a bend radius). - 2.
 Insert the rope into the actuator up through the wear ring using right hand while seating the end crimp into the locker with your left hand.
 This will involve seating the rope into the radius channel afterwards. - 3.
 Pull down on the rope at the exit location of the actuator to seat the crimp into the locker fully. - 4.
-Install the rope retainer plate over the rope end and install the two M5 socket head cap screws and lockwashers.
+Install the rope retainer plate over the rope end and install the two M8 socket head cap screws and lockwashers.
 Torque hardware to fully compress lockwashers. - 5.
 Ensure that rope is seated in radius channel and install rope gate back in the unit making sure the rope guide (cutout) side is inserted first and the ends are sliding on guide rails freely.
 Fasten the rope gate assembly together using the previously removed hardware.
 Torque hardware to compress lockwashers. - 6.
-Install (slide) the reinforcement bracket studs into channels and tighten the two 13mm flange nuts (330# units only).
+Install (slide) the reinforcement bracket studs into channels and tighten the two 13mm flange nuts.
 Next, swing circuit board bracket closed towards plate and fasten to plate using the four previously removed socket head cap screws and lockwashers.
 Torque hardware to compress lockwashers. - 7.
 Plug limit switch lead into circuit board "limits" receptacle making sure retention tab on plug is facing you. - 8.
 Using a clean cotton cloth wrapped around rope loosely near actuator entrance, pull down on rope and press jog up button allowing rope to pass through cloth cleaning it as it is being wrapped onto the drum.
 Continue loading rope onto drum using jog button until three drum revolutions are completed. - 9.
-Install front cover onto actuator making sure all four screws are aligned with tabs before threading. - 10.
-If using coil cord, make sure rope is inserted down through the middle of the coils. - 11.
-Attach wire rope to handle, weighted hook, or end effector in reverse order of disassembly. - 12.
-Reassemble pulley block with new wire rope fed through it and reinstall block at end of arm.
-Reinstall pulleys at arm knuckle with new wire rope fed between them. - 13.
+Remove screwdriver from between actuator and wear ring. - 10.
+Install front cover onto actuator making sure all four screws are aligned with tabs before threading. - 11.
+If using coil cord, make sure rope is inserted down through the middle of the coils. - 12.
+Attach wire rope to handle, weighted hook, or end effector in reverse order of disassembly. - 13.
 Reset virtual limits and/or slow down settings.

-WIRE ROPE REPLACEMENT INSTRUCTIONS (CONTINUED)
+1320 LB.
+WIRE ROPE REPLACEMENT INSTRUCTIONS